• Post a Project

 Web forms are a great way to ensure you get all the information you need from a client the first time.

-Create custom fields in your web forms asking clients to fill out important website information that you need, such as headers, services, “About Us” text, etc.
+Create custom fields in your web forms that ask clients to fill in important website information you need, such as headers, services, “About Us” text, etc.

 Web forms have a rigid structure, which is both good and bad.